Downloading SU2 and SU2_EDU

 Before you download, we ask you to please register.
 Registration lets us know who is using our code and informs our decisions as we continue to develop the capabilities.
 We will never share your information with anybody.

 Once you have obtained a copy of the code, follow the installation instructions to compile and install on Mac or Unix/Linux.
-Compiling from source on Windows is possible through Cygwin, as described on our FAQ.
+Compiling from source on Windows is also possible through a terminal emulator like Cygwin, for instance.

 SU2 comes with an extensive collection of common test cases.
 The test cases contain meshes and configuration files that can be run to ensure different components of the suite are working properly.
 The directory structure is organized by governing equations and their specific cases.The test cases for the current stable release can be downloaded after registering above.
 They are also now available directly from GitHub and can be accessed using --